 Your degree and what you’ll study

-Eukaryotic Molecular Genetics, Plant and Microbial Genetics, Molecular Genetics, Genomics and Systems Biology, Neuro and Behavioral Genetics, Medical Genetics, Evolutionary and Populational Genetics, Developmental Genetics, Molecular Genetics Laboratory, Analytical Genetics Laboratory, Data Handling and Bioinformatics, Science Structure, Discussion and Presentation for Genetics.
+Eukaryotic Molecular Genetics; Plant and Microbial Genetics; Molecular Genetics; Genomics and Systems Biology; Neuro and Behavioral Genetics; Medical Genetics; Evolutionary and Populational Genetics; Developmental Genetics; Molecular Genetics Laboratory; Analytical Genetics Laboratory; Data Handling and Bioinformatics; Science Structure; and Discussion and Presentation for Genetics.

-Literature Review, Capstone Research Project, Choices from a range of taught subjects including: Principles of Genetics, Plant Molecular Genetics, Plant Developmental Genetics, Microbial Molecular Genetics, Cancer Genetics, Transgenic Animals and Gene therapy, Genetics of Perception, Programmed Cell Death, Stem Cell Biology, Genetics and Immunology of Neural Diseases, Molecular Evolution, Developmental Genetics of Drosophila, Human Evolutionary Genetics, Behavioural Genetics, Epigenetics.
+In the final year, students will undertake a literature review and Capstone Research Project.
+They will also choose from a range of taught modules, including: Principles of Genetics; Plant Molecular Genetics; Plant Developmental Genetics; Microbial Molecular Genetics; Cancer Genetics; Transgenic Animals and Gene Therapy; Genetics of Perception; Programmed Cell Death; Stem Cell Biology; Genetics and Immunology of Neural Diseases; Molecular Evolution; Developmental Genetics of Drosophila; Human Evolutionary Genetics; Behavioural Genetics; and Epigenetics.